‘Vanderpump Rules’ Star Lala Kent’s Appearance Mocked After She Posed Topless In Bed

 Despite the criticism, the post has racked up more than 40,000 likes.

-Lala first debuted the look on Thursday night for the New York premiere of her fiancé, Randall Emmett’s new movie The Irishman.
+Lala first debuted the look on Thursday night for the New York premiere of her fiancé Randall Emmett’s new movie, The Irishman.
 Both Lala and Randall shared photos from the premiere on Instagram.
 In the pictures, the couple posed together on the red carpet.
 Lala wore a black cut-out dress and strappy black heels, while Randall sported a fitted black suit.

-Quite a few fans proceeded to mocked Lala in the comments section.
+Quite a few fans proceeded to mock Lala in the comments section.
 Some noted that the look would be more appropriate for a character on the 1980s soap opera Dynasty.

 As fans are well aware, Lala’s appearance has also recently been slammed by 50 Cent.
 The rapper has been feuding with Lala and Randall since April after claiming the producer owed him $1 million.
 Earlier this month, 50 Cent took to Instagram to liken the reality star to both her castmate James Kennedy and the doll Annabelle from The Conjuring franchise.